 Aaron is a developer at Mapbox and works on tools and data to improve OpenStreetMap.
 His work includes OSMLY, a tool that simplifies the process of importing data into OpenStreetMap.

 In his free time Aaron enjoys hiking, biking, and running.
 Aaron is a graduate of UC Irvine with a bachelor’s degree in history.

 Latest blog post: Extend your maps with Mapbox.js plugins

 Katie is the Mapbox account manager, taking care of our subscribers, making contracting painless, and running out our finances as our user base expands, all while supporting the backend logistics of a growing team.

 Prior to joining Mapbox, Katie was a project manager at Chemonics where she helped implement USAID-funded projects in the Philippines, Vietnam, and Indonesia.
 She has a master’s degree in International Administration from the University of Denver and degrees in history and communications from Michigan State University.
 Katie bleeds green, is an avid traveler, and hiker of Maryland trails.

 Paul works on business development and communications via our San Francisco office.
-He also leads strategic projects, currently growing our product lines in the intelligence community and the agriculture sector.
+He also leads strategic projects, currently growing our product lines for agriculture and government.